 Grexel is the leading provider of energy certification services in Europe.
 Since 2001 Grexel has been assisting various countries in the implementation of reliable electricity tracking and disclosure schemes through providing energy certificate registry systems and related services.
-Since 2010, it has been responsible for centralising calculations of the European Attribute Mix and Residual Mixes for Europe, through the RE-DISS project.
+From 2010 to 2015 it was responsible for centralising calculations of the European Attribute Mix and Residual Mixes for Europe through the RE-DISS project.